drhsqlite/fossil-mirror/www/gitusers.md

         fossil set --global diff-command 'git diff --no-index'

-This delegates `fossil diff` to `git diff` by using the latter’s abiliity to run on files not inside any repository.
+This delegates `fossil diff` to `git diff` by using the latter’s ability to run on files not inside any repository.

 [cdpkg]: https://repology.org/project/colordiff/versions